linzj/gen-trace/README.md

 ##GOAL

-I want to generate a trace file that chrome://tracing understands, with only symobols of the elfs, including share libraries and executable on Linux platform.
+I want to generate a trace file that chrome://tracing understands, with only symbols of the elfs, including share libraries and executable on Linux platform.

 ##Usage